County of Santa Barbara

 Consider recommendations regarding a Second Amendment to Agreement for Services of

-Services of Independent Contractor with Forde Biological Consultants, previously identified as
+for Services of Independent Contractor with Forde Biological Consultants, previously

-the East Mountain Drive LWC Replacement Project, County Project No. 862357, Federal-Aid
+CN9035, for the East Mountain Drive LWC Replacement Project, County Project No.

-guidelines pursuant to Section 15378(b)(5) because it consists of organizational or administrative
+Quality Act guidelines pursuant to Section 15378(b)(5) because it consists of organizational

 A-39)